Skip to Main Content

 Lower acquisition cost

 Utilities invest a lot of time in serving customers but much of this time and effort boils down to just a few moments that matter in the customer’s life, such as high bills, outages and collections.
+The challenge has added urgency in the context of a disconnection crisis, which will only be exacerbated by higher rates.

 2. Offer value-added business services

-A utility’s biggest asset is the electron or gas molecule.
-Understanding how it is consumed can enable utilities to provide value-added business services that will make the most difference to the customer.
-In this context, the ability to collect the right data from the customer becomes crucial.
-The UDP integrates customer and usage data with third-party data sources.
-This can reveal value-added opportunities that expand the cost savings and lifestyle outcomes from consuming electricity and gas.
-One Publicis Sapient project with a North American utility found that click throughs and response uptakes were higher with contextual communication driven by customer behavior insights.
-The UDP integrated both third-party demographic data and meter data, as opposed to just the latter.
-The project also found that personalized communication helped customers sign up for programs such as time-of-use (TOU) tariff pricing or peak time rewards that reduced energy bills.
+One Publicis Sapient project with a North American utility found that click-throughs and response uptakes were higher with personalized communication driven by customer behavior insights.
+The project also found that personalized communication helped customers sign up for programs such as time-of-use (TOU) pricing or peak time rewards that reduced energy bills.
 Utilities that want to have a greater impact with energy efficiency programs can leverage similar models to determine the optimal program for their customers.

-3. Use new business models
+3. Use integrated business models

-Data monetization is at an early stage of maturity, but utilities can still leverage the data they have for new growth opportunities through a “utility data-as-a-service” model.
-The data can be masked to ensure privacy but can still be useful to other businesses that overlap with customers’ lives.
-That could range from EV charging networks looking for station locations, to businesses considering microgeneration and microgrids.
 In this way, data residing in a UDP can be used for opportunities that are outside traditional utility services.
 Some utilities, in both regulated and deregulated territories, do this through subsidiaries that focus on home services.
-Occasionally there are limitations to how data can be shared between the regulated and the competitive arms of the utility.
+Occasionally, there are limitations to how data can be shared between the regulated and the competitive arms of the utility.
 This is where a UDP can be useful.

 If required, the UDP can avoid non-public data, but take full advantage of public data sources to market different products and services to different customer segments.